 Mastering Triangle Patterns

-On the 4 hour chart of the GBPJPY below you can see how price begins to tighten or “coil up” between support, the lower black line, and resistance, the upper black line.
+On the 4 hour chart of the GBPJPY below you can see how price action begins to tighten or “coil up” between support, the lower black line, and resistance, the upper black line.
 As with anything that keeps on being compressed over time, an ultimate breakout will take place.

 If the entry candle does in fact close above our resistance line, we could enter the trade long with a stop just below the support line in the area labeled “stop” in red.
 In the case of a downside breakout the stop would be placed above our resistance line.